edHelper.com

 2 Dragons not only have eyes with deadly rays; they possess many terrifying features.
 Dragons exhale breath that is so putrid it is deadly poisonous.
 They have powerful claws and razor-sharp scales.
 Dragons are equipped with long tails that they swing like clubs with lethal results.
 Dragons even drip a foul poison through their skin.
 Any contact with a dragon will most likely bring deadly consequences.

 3 That's what people of Medieval Europe understood.
 Dragons, which had been around since the beginning of time, were blamed for many unfortunate happenings.
-For instance, if a crop failed, it could be because a small, grey dragon had flown over in the night, dripping its poison.
+For instance, if a crop failed, it could be because a small, gray dragon had flown over in the night, dripping its poison.
 If a knight rode out and was never heard from again, his disappearance might be the result of an ambush by a slimy green, fire-breathing dragon.

 Paragraphs 4 to 10: